REET Handwritten Notes: Figure of Speech

-In this post we will discuss about the figure of speech mentioned in the syllabus of REET 2021 in Language 1 and 2 also.
+In this post we will discuss about the figure of speech mentioned in the syllabus of REET Patrta Pariksha in Language 1st and 2nd also.
 Please read and take notes of short and sweet topic “Figure of speech” .
 These notes are my own handwritten notes, I typed for you.
 Please read below.

 Alliteration